ProVolver Haptic Pistol

 Tutorials

-ProVolver Setup EN test
+ProVolver Explorer Setup EN

 You got your hand on a ProVolver.
 With this, you will increase your immersion while playing.